Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Post Deployment Instructions.md

 ----------------------------------
 Overview
 --------
 The IT Anomaly Insights Solution will deploy an end to end solution into your subscription.
-The goal of this document is to explain the reference architecture and different components provisioned in your subscription as part of the deployment.
-The document also talks about how to start sending sample data or real data to be able to see insights.
-Instructions on how to build the Power BI dashboard for this solution are provided at the end.
+The goal of this document is to explain
+   1. the reference architecture and different azure components provisioned as part of the deployment.
+   2. how to start sending sample data or real data to the solution to gather anomaly insights.
+   3. how to setup the pre-built Power BI dashboard on your data

 Architecture
 ------------